St. Norbert Green Knights football

 The St. Norbert Green Knights football program is the intercollegiate American football team for St. Norbert College, located in the U.S. state of Wisconsin.
-The team competes in the NCAA Division III and is a member of the Midwest Conference.
+The team competes in the NCAA Division III and is a member of the Northern Athletics Collegiate Conference (NACC).
 St. Norbert's first football team was fielded in 1931.
 The team plays its home games at the 2,454-seat Schneider Stadium in De Pere, Wisconsin.

 The Green Knights have been coached by Dan McCarty since 2015.
 He was the defensive coordinator until the previous Green Knights coach elected to resign from his position.
 McCarty previously coached the defense at the University of Wisconsin–Stout.

 Coaching history

 St. Norbert has had 11 head coaches in their history.
 No teams were fielded in 1943, 1944, or 1945 due to World War II.
 Additionally, no team was fielded in 2020 due to the COVID-19 pandemic.